Attribution (psychology): Self-serving bias

 Self-serving bias is attributing dispositional and internal factors for success, while external and uncontrollable factors are used to explain the reason for failure.
 For example, if a person gets promoted, it is because of his/her ability and competence whereas if he/she does not get promoted, it is because his/her manager does not like him/her (external, uncontrollable factor).
 Originally, researchers assumed that self-serving bias is strongly related to the fact that people want to protect their self-esteem.
 However, an alternative information processing explanation is that when the outcomes match people's expectations, they make attributions to internal factors; for example, someone who passes a test might believe it was because of their intelligence.
 Whereas when the outcome does not match their expectations, they make external attributions or excuses; the same person might excuse failing a test by saying that they did not have enough time to study.
 People also use defensive attribution to avoid feelings of vulnerability and to differentiate themselves from a victim of a tragic accident.
 An alternative version of the theory of self-serving bias states that the bias does not arise because people wish to protect their private self-esteem, but to protect their self-image (a self-presentational bias).
 This version of the theory, which is in line with social desirability bias, would predict that people attribute their successes to situational factors, for fear that others will disapprove of them looking overly vain if they should attribute successes to themselves.

-For example, the just-world hypothesis states that coming to believe that "good things happen to good people and bad things happen to bad people" will reduce feelings of vulnerability.
-This belief would have side-effects of blaming the victim even in tragic situations.
+For example, there is a hypothesis that coming to believe that "good things happen to good people and bad things happen to bad people" will reduce feelings of vulnerability.
+However, this just-world bias has a critical drawback, which is having a tendency to blame victims, even in tragic situations.
 When a mudslide destroys several houses in a rural neighborhood, a person living in a more urban setting might blame the victims for choosing to live in a certain area or not building a safer, stronger house.
 Another example of attributional bias is optimism bias in which most people believe positive events happen to them more often than to others and that negative events happen to them less often than to others.
 For example, smokers on average believe they are less likely to get lung cancer than other smokers.